snowch-notes/data-architecture/README.md

        - Do you have a preferences on libraries/frameworks to use?
  - What is the business purpose of the model?
  - How is the business success of the model measured?
 E.g. profit generated
+ - Is the problem domain perceptual and requiring deep learning?
+E.g. working with audio, image, video
+ - What is the type of problem?
+E.g. regression, classification, collaborative filtering, ...

 ## Retrieval